Hiking & Biking

 West Orange Trail

-The West Orange Trail is a 22-mile world-class rail-trail, which travels through the communities of Winter Garden and Apopka just minutes from Orlando.
+The West Orange Trail is a 22-mile world-class rail-trail, which travels through the communities of Oakland, Winter Garden and Apopka just minutes from Orlando.
+It also connects with the South Lake Trail heading west.
 Some things to see on the trail are a xeriscape/butterfly garden about a mile east of the Oakland Outpost, the Winter Garden Historical Museum and beautiful views of Lake Apopka.
 The trail also provides access to Clarcona Horseman’s Park, with an equestrian staging area for their visit.
+The West Orange trail is a significant segment of the nearly-completed Lake Apopka Loop trail and will also be a component of the 250 mile Coast to Coast Trail that will connect St Petersburg to Titusville.

 More info: West Orange Trail